A theory for combinations of risk measures: Representations

-\begin{Rmk} It would be possible also to investigate a situation where $f$ posses representation in terms of ES over $\mathcal{X}$ as in Example \ref{ex:ut}, but we do not consider any base probability on $(\mathcal{I},\mathcal{G})$.
-However, note that those would be special cases of our framework.
-Nonetheless, we left such task for future research. \end{Rmk}
+From \eqref{eq:spectralmu}, we have that $\phi^\mu(\alpha)=\int_{(\alpha,1]}\frac{1}{s}dm^\mu_c(s)$, where $\phi^\mu$ is as in Remark \ref{rmk:spectralmu}.
+It would be possible also to investigate a situation where $f$ possesses representation in terms of ES over $\mathcal{X}$ as in Example \ref{ex:ut}, but we do not consider any base probability on $(\mathcal{I},\mathcal{G})$.
+However, note that those would be special cases of our framework. \end{Rmk}